amnshrestha/openFace-mac-installation-wiki/API-calls.md

     while(video)
     {
-        LandmarkDetector::DetectLandmarksInVideo(grayscale_image, face_model, det_parameters);
+        LandmarkDetector::DetectLandmarksInVideo(rgb_image, face_model, det_parameters, grayscale_image);
     }

 OpenFace provides a utility function that allows to read videos/image sequences/webcam in a single interface.
-Have a look at `Utilities::SequenceCapture`
+Have a look at `Utilities::SequenceCapture`.
+This also allows you to get `rgb_image` and `grayscale_image` in the right format.
+It also provides "guesstimates" of intrinsic camera parameters, such as `fx,fy,cx,cy` based on image size.

 ### Landmark results